freakzlike/vue-service-model/README.md

 #### Parents

-When using a nested RESTful service it is necessary to not only use the primary key to identify a resource.
+When using a nested RESTful service it is necessary to not only use the key to identify a resource.
 These can be defined by using `parents` in your `ServiceModel`.

 ```js
 class Photo extends ServiceModel {